While you're on maternity leave Maternity leave and pay

 Before you go on maternity leave, your employer or manager should have a meeting with you to talk about how you'd like to stay in touch.

-• of any promotion opportunities
+• promotion or other job opportunities

 You can also agree with them: